-With projections of supply and demand for freshwater veering off in opposite directions, global warming represents the worst possible intervention.

-With projections of supply and demand for freshwater veering off in opposite directions, global warming represents the worst possible intervention.
+About two-thirds of the world’s freshwater is frozen in glaciers, snow and ice, self-evidently vulnerable.
 Rising planetary temperatures will accelerate the pump of the water cycle through faster evaporation from land, rivers, lakes and oceans.
 A warmer and more volatile atmosphere will receive this added moisture, with uncertain consequences.

 Even where predictions of rainfall trends are confident, there is insufficient understanding of the mechanics of run-off and groundwater recharge to fully grasp the implications.
 The net impact on crop yields and soil conservation is also uncertain.